LuvKatie/LuvKatie/README.md

 - :mailbox: How to reach me: tonywu.fs@gmail.com

 - :zap: Fun fact: 48 hours of YouTube footage gets uploaded every single minute; Oh boy...
-When will the CSS tutorials end?
+When will the tutorials end?

 -------